 WERISE began in 2019 as an initiative by the Boston University Women and Nonbinary People in Economics (WEOrg), with the mission to spotlight and promote discussions on gender representation within the economics profession.
 Despite progress over the past five years, many of these challenges persist, necessitating a renewed dialogue that extends to other underrepresented minority groups.
-The 2025 iteration of WERISE will bring together scholars to discuss issues of intersectional representation in the economics profession, as well as highlight research studying gender-related research in the fields of labor, development, and health.
+The 2025 iteration of WERISE will take place on October 3rd, 2025 and will bring together scholars to discuss issues of intersectional representation in the economics profession, as well as highlight research studying gender-related research in the fields of labor, development, and health.

 We are thrilled to welcome Claudia Olivetti, the George J. Records 1956 Professor of Economics at Dartmouth College, as our keynote speaker.